davetaz/DataEthicsCanvas-TranslationTemplate/ReadMe.md

 So, lets say we want to put the the first piece of text inside the 3rd bubble

-This text
+### This text

 <img src="./InstructionAssets/Untitled 4.png"/>

-Inside of
+### Inside of

 <img src="./InstructionAssets/Screenshot_2021-06-03_at_10.23.04.png"/>

-To look like this
+### To look like this

 <img src="./InstructionAssets/Untitled 5.png"/>

-We use append child.
-Append child is exactly the same as saying 'container 3 will contain the data in container 1'.
-So lets do this directly below where it says //CHANGE CODE HERE  in your main.js file:
+We use appendChild.
+AppendChild is <u>exactly the same</u> as saying *'container 3 will contain the data in container 1'*.
+So, lets do this directly below where it says //CHANGE CODE HERE in your *main.js* file:

 <img src="./InstructionAssets/Untitled 6.png"/>

 Repeat this process deciding where you want to insert the text into which bubbles.

+Double click on your html file to see the results

+When you are happy with what goes where, we can move on to changing the print settings.

-Here is a finished example:
+### Here is a finished example:

 <img src="./InstructionAssets/Untitled 7.png"/>

-Double click on the html file and press print

 Change the destination to *'save as PDF'*.
 Change the layout setting from *portrait to landscape*.
 Click on *more settings* and change the *scale to 24*.

 <img src="./InstructionAssets/Untitled 8.png"/>

+Once all of these changes have been made press print